KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 BRET: OBret. _bistlou_ gl. _humores nigri_, MoBret. _bestl_ [f]
 CO: OCo. _bistel_ gl. _fel_
 COGN: Lat. _bīlis_ "gall"
-ETYM: The consonant _-t-_ in Brittonic is epenthetic, cf. PCelt. \*gēsslo­ "surety, hostage" > W _gwystl_.
+ETYM: The consonant -_t_- in Brittonic is epenthetic, cf. PCelt. \*gēsslo­ "surety, hostage" > W _gwystl_.
 De Vaan (2008: 72) considers the possibility that this word was borrowed from Celtic into Italic (because of the initial \*b), but this is unlikely, since words for organs and body fluids are almost never borrowed.
 REF: [EDPC]

 ### <a id="bisti">\*bisti- "finger" (n)</a>